|

 Environment Canada, Fisheries and Oceans Canada and Parks Canada

-– for funding work of the Haida Gwaii Abalone Stewards.
+– for funding work of the Haida Gwaii Marine Stewardship Group.

 ^